NicoZweifel/DBInline/README.md

 # DBInline 1.0.0-alpha

+- WIP
-Work in Progress, currently all Tests pass.
+- Currently all Tests pass.
-Alpha Release Version.
+- Alpha Release Version.
 Should not be used in Production.

 # Summary

-Collection of Classes/Interfaces/Extensions to quickly get transactions, commands and also pool different Databases in one Connectionpool.
+- Collection of Classes/Interfaces/Extensions to quickly get transactions, commands and also pool different Databases in one Connectionpool.

-Rollbacks/Disposing is handled in the background.
+- Rollbacks/Disposing is handled in the background.

-Commits, Rollbacks all transactions/connections of multiple databases are created and pooled together.
+- Commits, Rollbacks all transactions/connections of multiple databases are created and pooled together.

-Will rollback if an exception occurs or if you are using the Pool class and forget to call Commit().
+- Will rollback if an exception occurs or if you are using the Pool class and forget to call Commit().

-The Lambda version does not need the Commit call, but you have to pass a lambda instead.
+- The Lambda version does not need the Commit call, but you have to pass a lambda instead.

-There is also extensions to quickly get a transaction or command going.
+- There is also extensions to quickly get a transaction or command going.

-The Transactions rollback in the Pool.Dispose() method if an unhandled exception occurs.
+- The Transactions rollback in the Pool.Dispose() method if an unhandled exception occurs.

-The Lambda version handles the transactions and connections after the lambda execution fails/completes.
+- The Lambda version handles the transactions and connections after the lambda execution fails/completes.

 # DatabaseContext

-The DBcontext is identified with a name and you can register a new context in the ContextController class.
+- The DBcontext is identified with a name and you can register a new context in the ContextController class.

-If no name is passed, a defaultContext is used.
+- If no name is passed, a defaultContext is used.

-Postgres and MsSql are tested, MySql isn't but should work as well if a connectionstring is defined in the DatabaseContext class.
+- Postgres and MsSql are tested, MySql isn't but should work as well if a connectionstring is defined in the DatabaseContext class.

-Sqllite might be removed in the future, since it does not support everything anyway.
+- Sqllite might be removed in the future, since it does not support everything anyway.

 # Async

-Contains async versions for every method also async Lambda Pool versions, so you can query different Databases at the same time and everything will be rollbacked if an exception occurs.
+- Contains async versions for every method also async Lambda Pool versions, so you can query different Databases at the same time and everything will be rollbacked if an exception occurs.

 # Usage

-It is not forbidden to nest pools, some tests passed, but it is not intended/supported and may yield unexpected results.
+- It is not forbidden to nest pools, some tests passed, but it is not intended/supported and may yield unexpected results.

-There is a lot of options on how to selec objects (Datatset,Datatable,Reader etc...), which makes the api a little unintuitive in some places, since there is too many options at the moment.
+- There is a lot of options on how to selec objects (Datatset,Datatable,Reader etc...), which makes the api a little unintuitive in some places, since there is too many options at the moment.

-Some of them might be removed for clearer Usage and improved generic type inference.
+- Some of them might be removed for clearer Usage and improved generic type inference.

-Since everything is connected through interfaces, all these methods can be mixed, it all comes down to a QueryBuilder and ConnectionSource Interfaces
+- Since everything is connected through interfaces, all these methods can be mixed, it all comes down to a QueryBuilder and ConnectionSource Interfaces

 # Using Pool

-Don't forget to use using ```cs var p = new Pool()``` on this variant, or ur pool will not be rollbacked/disposed/handled properly.
+- Don't forget to use using ```cs var p = new Pool()``` on this variant, or ur pool will not be rollbacked/disposed/handled properly.
-If using lambdas is preferred, there static functions that tale a lambda for everything.
+- If using lambdas is preferred, there static functions that tale a lambda for everything.

-These have to be statically imported.
+- These have to be statically imported.
   E.g.:
  ```cs
  using static DBInline.Extensions;
  ```